 Park(ing) Day 2016

-In the fall of 2015 we facilitated an elective course called “Citylab”.
-We wanted to share a critical attitude to urban design with the students.
-And what better than to engage them in a real-life project?
-The global event Park(ing) Day, where parking spaces around the whole world are transformed into liveable green oases, was an obvious choice.
-The parking lot in front of our office was chosen as the site.
-The task was for the design of this temporary urban park to offer innovative solutions to the problems the tweens have experienced in public space.
+In the fall of 2015 arki_lab facilitated an elective course called “City Lab” at the Blågårds School in Nørrebro.
+The course aimed to introduce a critical approach to urban design and city shaping.
+The global event Park(ing) Day, where parking spaces around the whole world are transformed into liveable green oases, greatly aligned with our objectives.
+The parking lot in front of arki_lab’s office was chosen as the site.
+We wanted this temporary urban park to demonstrate potential innovative solutions to the challenges the students have experienced in public spaces.

-For one day, our parking lot transformed into a lively, green and playful little park full of people, with apples hanging from the trees and living grass on the concrete.
-The students presented their personalised solutions to problems they face in urban space through physical installations such as benches, trees, experimental trash cans etc.
+For one day, the parking spot was transformed into a lively, green and playful little park, with apples hanging from the trees and grass on the ground.
+The students presented their unique solutions to the challenges they face in urban spaces, through physical installations such as benches, trees, experimental trash cans, etc.

-In 2016 we repeated the Park(ing) Day experience.
-Like former project in 2015, we used a parking spot in front of our office on lovely Birkegade, in the heart of Nørrebro.
+In 2016 arki_lab repeated the Park(ing) Day experience.
+We again used the parking spot in front of our office in Nørrebro.
 Everyone was invited to be a designer for the day.
-Many locals, passers-by, and architecture students joined us for the event to look for innovative solutions for that little parking spot in front of our office, as well as create a discussion about the future of our cities.
+Many locals, passers-by, and architecture students joined us to explore innovative urban solutions, as well as engage in a dialogue about the future of our cities.